technicalpickles/technicalpickles.github.com/_posts/2007-07-14-fixing-the-routes-for-tags.markdown

 So we had this code chunk:

+{% highlight ruby %}
 # in app/controllers/blog_controller.rb
 def tags
   # FIXME do routing magic to change :id to :tag
   @blog_posts = BlogPost.find_tagged_with params[:id]
   render :action => 'all'
 end
     ...

 # in config/routes.rb
 map.connect 'blog/tags/:tag', :controller => 'blog', :action => 'tags'
+{% endhighlight %}

-The issue was that I wanted to be using params[:tag], not params[:id].
+The issue was that I wanted to be using `params[:tag]`, not `params[:id]`.
 The cause was that my `map.connect` was declared AFTER the default connect string, ie:

+{% highlight ruby %}
 # Install the default route as the lowest priority.
 map.connect ':controller/:action/:id.:format'
 map.connect ':controller/:action/:id'
+{% endhighlight %}

 Apparently I didn't read the comments closely enough :) Moving it above the default route, it works like I had hoped.